Heinrich Karsten Wagenfeld: Career

 In 1956 Wagenfeld married doctoral student and chemistry graduate Elma Hohlweg, with whom he had three children.
 Wagenfeld continued working at the Fritz Haber Institute on techniques based on the Nobel Prize winning discovery of his mentor, Prof. Max von Laue.
 At a conference in celebration of von Laue’s 80th birthday in 1959, Wagenfeld met a great pioneer in the field of crystal diffraction, Prof. Paul Peter Ewald, Head of the Physics Department at Brooklyn Polytechnic in New York City.

 In 1962–1963 Wagenfeld moved to the UK and worked as a research assistant at Bristol University.
 Following a meeting at a conference in Rome, he was invited by Prof. John Cowley to take the position of Senior Lecturer in the School of Physics at the University of Melbourne from the beginning of 1964.
 Here Wagenfeld worked with David Cockayne (later Professor at Oxford University) and supervised several Masters and Ph.
 D. students.
 In 1966 Wagenfeld organized a Summer School for the International Union of Crystallography in Warburton near Melbourne, where he consolidated his relationship with Paul Ewald who was attending as an international guest.

 In 1967 Wagenfeld was promoted to Reader in Physics at University of Melbourne but instead accepted an appointment as Associate Professor at New York’s Brooklyn Polytechnic, on the Ewald’s recommendation, now Professor Emeritus.
 Moving to the United States, Wagenfeld worked in Prof. Dick Stern’s research group on Low-energy electron diffraction and X-Ray Diffraction.
 He became good friends with the new Head of Department, Prof. Helmut Juretschke.
 One of the attractions of living in New York was the opportunity to develop the friendship and working relationship with Ewald.
 The Ewalds lived in New Milford, Connecticut, and the Wagenfeld family would visit regularly.
 In 1969, Wagenfeld met and established a relationship with Ewald’s son-in-law, the theoretical physicist Hans Bethe, who had won the Physics Nobel Prize for his work on stellar nucleosynthesis in 1968.
 During this time Wagenfeld also worked as a consultant at IBM’s component division in East Fishkill, NY; amongst other projects he consulted on electron and Xray diffraction.

 In 1972 Wagenfeld returned to Berlin’s Fritz Haber Institute as Wissenschaftlicher Mitarbeiter (Research Scientist) of the Max Planck Society and worked in Dr. Gerhard Borrmann’s group on X-Ray absorption (cf. the Borrmann Effect) until 1975.
-In that year he was awarded his Habilitation in Theoretical Physics by the Technical University Berlin.
+In that year he was awarded his Habilitation in Theoretical Physics by Technische Universität Berlin.